Lief Simon Names Top 4 Overseas Property Investment Markets

 First, you can buy pre-construction.
 A pre-construction purchase allows you to make payments over the two- to three-year construction period, during which you should also enjoy appreciation on the value of the property.

 Second, you can try to negotiate payment terms with the seller.
 This is more common today than ever and a possibility both with an individual owner and a developer.
-Indeed, many developers who participated in this week’s Global Property Summit came armed with financing options… in some cases on offer for conference attendees specifically.
+In researching our new book, “ How To Buy Real Estate Overseas For Cash Flow (And A Better Life)”, Kathleen and I found developers very open to financing options right now.

-Furthermore, in some cases, the terms were as good as I’ve seen—including small or even zero down payments and 0% interest.
+Furthermore, in some cases, the terms can be as good as I’ve seen—including small or even zero down payments and 0% interest.

-Another reason I like Colombia, Panama, the Dominican Republic, and Brazil as much as I do is because the property markets in these countries are fueled, in each case, by more than one set of buyers.
+Another reason I like Colombia, Panama, Brazil, and Northern Cyprus as much as I do is because the property markets in these countries are fueled, in each case, by more than one set of buyers.
 Both foreign and local investors are taking positions in these markets… which are serving tourists, expats, retirees, second-home-overseas buyers, businesspeople, and investors.

 Buying-selling pools this diverse mean more liquid markets and more reliable rental yields.